 This pressure depends on the amount of blood pumped by our heart and the amount of resistance the flow met in our arteries.Thus more the amount of blood and narrower the arteries,higher will be the blood pressure.

 High blood pressure may or may not be present with any symptoms.Even without presenting any symptom it continue to damage organs of the body in long run,so it is a sort of silent killer.

-Fortunately it can be easily detected by simple blood pressure measuring instrument by your family doctor during routine check ups.
+Fortunately your family doctor can easily detect it by a simple blood pressure measuring instrument during routine check ups.

 Blood pressure is measured in millimeters of mercury(mm Hg).If your systolic pressure is 120 and diastolic pressure is 80,your blood pressure is recorded as 120 over 80 i.e.120/80 mm of Hg.

 Blood pressure categories in the new guideline are: